KDE/digikam-doc/post_processing/pano_creator.rst

     The Last Page of the Panorama Creator Wizard

 After a long computation, panorama stitching will be complete and the tool will propose a template name for the target file.
-If you want you can also save your project compatible with Hugin.
-Click on **Finish** button and you will see the output in the same **Album** as your original pictures.
+If you want you can also save your project in a format compatible with Hugin.
+Click on the **Finish** button and you will see the output in the same **Album** as your original pictures.

 .. note::

-    The 7x24Mpx images (59 Mb) used as example in this section of this manual give one single post-processed panoramic JPEG file of 82 Mpx (23 Mb).
+    The 7x24Mpx images (59 Mb) used as example in this section of this manual produce one single post-processed panoramic JPEG file of 82 Mpx (23 Mb).

     .. figure:: images/pano_creator_final.webp
         :alt: